 An Equal opportunities policy should set out your commitment to equal opportunities in matters such as recruitment.
 It must comply with the Equality Act 2010.

 Employers should consider having a data protection and data security policy in place, to cover how confidential information is stored and its obligations under the Data Protection Act 2018.

 A sickness policy helps you deal with sickness absence among your staff, including sickness reporting, prolonged absence and sick pay.

-    In terms of leave entitlement, maternity and paternity policies are important.
-It's also worth considering putting into place a parental leave policy, flexible working policy and a homeworking policy.
+In terms of leave entitlement, Maternity and Paternity policies are important.
+It's also worth considering putting into place a Parental leave policy, Flexible working policy and a Working from home policy.

 When it comes to ending employment, employers can consider adopting a retirement policy and a Redundancy policy.

 Other policies can be introduced, in addition to all the policies mentioned above.
 Employers must consider the specific needs of their business and, in particular, take account of any sector-specific requirements (eg dealing with hazardous substances).